-JUSTIFICATION OF ANIMALS IN COLUMN "E" Emergent BioDefense Operations Lansing, Registration # 34-R-0027 October 1, 2018 through September 30, 2019
+JUSTIFICATION OF ANIMALS IN COLUMN "E"

+Emergent BioDefense Operations Lansing, Registration # 34-R-0027

+October 1, 2021 through September 30, 2022

-8,377 guinea pigs were used in studies reported in Column E during this USDA reporting period.
+6,272 guinea pigs were used in studies reported in Column E during this USDA reporting period.

-- 1. Explanation of procedures involving pain or distress. - A. Study 1 utilized 6,086 guinea pigs in column E as part of a study requiring routine potency assessment according to the release protocol for an FDA licensed product. - B. Study 2 utilized 2,238 guinea pigs column E to assess the potency of a next generation product using the same test method as in Study 1 including validation efforts. - C. Study 3 reported 53 guinea pigs in Column E in studies to improve the process for or characterization of the product in Study 1. - 2.
+- 1. Explanation of procedures involving pain or distress. - A. Study 1 utilized 4,982 guinea pigs in column E as part of a study requiring routine potency assessment according to the release protocol for an FDA licensed product and a next generation product using the same test method. - B. Study 2 utilized 1,290 guinea pigs in column E to assess the potency of a next generation product using the same test method as in Study 1 including validation and reference standard efforts. - 2.
 Scientific justification why pain and/or distress could not be relieved.
 State methods or means used to determine that pain and/or distress would interfere with results.